Super-NES/beautiful-jekyll/index.md

 Finally, you may have heard of the recent release of GitHub’s Teletype.
 We were really excited about the news because it also utilizes WebRTC and CRDTs.
 Furthermore, it gave us the idea to create our own embeddable collaborative editor for the browser.
 It would not be too difficult to pull off so keep an eye out for that!

 ---
-## Conclusion
+## Our Team

 We hope you enjoyed reading about our journey as much as we enjoyed the journey itself!

-All of us are available for new opportunities, so please feel free to reach out!
+We are all available for new opportunities, so please feel free to reach out!

 {% include team.html %}